A dream home is what we all dream of. A dream home is like a forever home to live a great life.

 Real estate is a key component of a diversified portfolio.
 Real estate crowdsourcing allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.

-For example, cap rates are around 3% in San Francisco and New York City, but over 10% in the Midwest if you’re looking for strictly investing income returns.
-Sign up and take a look at all the residential and commercial investment opportunities around the country Fundrise has to offer.
-It’s free to look.
+For example, cap rates are around 3% in San Francisco and New York City, but over 10% in the Midwest if you're looking for strictly investing income returns.
+Sign up and explore Fundrise's diversified funds that primarily invest in the Sunbelt region, where valuations are lower and yields are higher.

 Maybe approach the houses you want to buy or scour the rentals that are stagnant and offer to rent them for $5000-$8,000 and rent you kaimuki house for $5000.
 You are the negotiator.
 I had seen a very nice Hawaii loa house in Aina Haina school district the house was beautiful the owner did a 10 year lease at a reasonable price as they just wanted consistent income without hassle and risk of someone wrecking their investment.
 Home sellers sometimes worry about how are they going to invest their money and get a return, as stable longterm renter u can solve that problem for them.